We use a benchmark (variable base rate) that’s attached to your loan interest rate.

 It really depends.

-Some rates change when they work against a country’s monetary goals while others change daily, like LIBOR.
+Some rates change when they work against a country’s monetary goals while others change daily.
 MCLR is reviewed monthly and Prime changes periodically, typically in line with the federal fund rates.